thegirlcoderr/30-Days-of-Code/Day4/Readme.md

 # Passenger Counting App
-This challenge solidified my understanding of Javascript function and Dom
+This challenge tested my understanding of Javascript function, SCripts, Variables,Strings,The Dom and hooking Eventlistener

 ## Table of contents